opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To convert a file to a different format:**

     1. Right-click the file you want to convert and choose Convert from the menu that opens.
-The Convertwindow change depending on the format of the selected files.
+The Convert window change depending on the format of the selected files.

     |convert|